-The Winter Olympics occur every four years and include sports that take place in snow and ice, such as ice hokey, ski jumping and curling.
-The 2018 Winter Olympic Games are currently taking place in South Korea.
-The games will end with a closing ceremony on 25 February 2018.
-There will be 102 events in 15 sports, with around 100 nations taking part.
+The Winter Olympics occur every four years and include sports that take place in snow and ice, such as ice hokey, ski jumping, and curling.
+The 2018 Winter Olympic Games took place in South Korea from 9-25 February 2018.
+There were 102 events in 15 sports, and around 100 nations took part.

 To search this site:

 - click on the three lines at the top right of the screen